 The policy and practice of the University of Oxford require that entry into employment with the University and progression within employment will be determined only by personal merit and the application of criteria which are related to the duties of each particular post and the relevant salary structure.
 Subject to statutory provisions, no applicant or member of staff will be treated less favourably than another because of his or her sex, marital status, racial group, or disability.
 In all cases, ability to perform the job will be the primary consideration.

-The website is designed for those thinking of a career in the information sector, as well as for current library trainees both in and out of Oxford.
+The blog is designed for those thinking of a career in the information sector, as well as for current library trainees both in and out of Oxford.
 It aims to provide all the information you might need to make an informed decision as to whether this is the career for you, and how to start out if you think it is!

 Working for the University